boazca/hilan-parser/README.md

 ## How To Run

-Download the project, open it in your favorite IDE and Run `Main.scala`.
+Download the project, open it in your favorite IDE and run `Main.scala`.
 \* Java 8 and Scala 11 is required

 Or